AE Golf News

 How has your background influenced your perspective on the value of networking and mentorship?

-I graduated from the PGA Professional Golf Management Program at Penn State University and networking and mentorship were instilled from the beginning.
-There was always a major emphasis on connecting with the alumni and I quickly understood how important of a factor it was in getting a job and learning from a Head Golf Professional.
+I graduated from the PGA Professional Golf Management Program at Penn State University, where networking and mentorship were emphasized from day one.
+There was a strong focus on connecting with alumni, and I quickly realized how critical those relationships are—not just for landing a job but also for learning from experienced Head Golf Professionals.

-Pat Gunning is a great mentor of mine.
-I have always been infatuated with how the membership is wrapped around his finger.
-I remember asking him, "How are you so good at talking with members?" and he responded, "You should always go up to every member and act like they're the most important part of your day."
-That message has really stuck with me.
-If you care about your membership and take the time to stop by the range or stand at the first tee to ask members how their families are doing, it'll go a long way.
+Pat Gunning has been an incredible mentor.
+I’ve always admired how he connects with members.
+I remember asking him, “How are you so good at talking with members?” and he replied, “You should always go up to every member and treat them as the most important part of your day.”
+That advice has stayed with me.
+Taking the time to stop by the range or stand on the first tee and ask members how their families are doing makes a big difference.

 What is one key lesson from a mentor that you apply to your daily routine?